sws2apps/organized-app/LOCAL_ENVIRONMENT_SETUP.md

 _Now, we’re ready to start the Firebase Emulators._

-1. Type **"npm run setup:emulators".** This is the command we use to set up the emulators.
+1. Type `npm run setup:emulators`.
+This is the command we use to set up the emulators.
 Let’s wait for this to start.
 It may take a few seconds, especially the first time you install all these dependencies.
 2. The CLI will ask if we’re ready to proceed with initializing the emulators.
-Type **‘Y’** to proceed with the setup to initialize the emulators.
+Type `Y` to proceed with the setup to initialize the emulators.
 3. When you’re asked “Which Firebase emulators do you want to set up”, just hit Enter, because all the emulators that we need are already defined.
 4. Then we are asked if we want to download the emulators.
-Enter **‘Y’** to agree and proceed.
+Enter `Y` to agree and proceed.

 #### Start the Firebase emulators

 _Once the download is complete, and the initialization is also complete, we can finally proceed to the next step – starting emulators._

-1. To do this, type **"npm run start:emulators",** and wait for it to start.
+1. To do this, type `npm run start:emulators`, and wait for it to start.
 2. Awesome, the Firebase Emulators are now running perfectly.
 3. Next, open **a new Terminal** in the same VS Code project.
 On this new Terminal, we’ll start the API project itself.
 Remember, the first Terminal still has the Firebase Emulators running.
 These both terminals should be running simultaneously.
-4. Start the dev server by typing **"npm run dev".**
+4. Start the dev server by typing `npm run dev`.

 _Great, the dev server is now running without errors, indicating it has successfully connected to the Firebase Emulators._